GabrielChan1/project-team-19/deliverables/product.md

 YOUR ANSWER GOES HERE ...

+We are primarily targeting people who are afraid to give money or do not carry cash, and feel a sense of guilt when they pass a homeless person on a random street, unable to help.
+We would also like to target people who see the same homeless people every day, and wish to help them with a larger donation towards a particular item that they need.

  * Short (1 - 2 min' read max)
  * Be specific (e.g. )
  * Feel free (but not obligated) to use personas.